Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 ![Android SDK Sample Main](media/about_screen.png)

-* From settings screen it is possible to change the size, color, width, encryption method and signature format (for more information see SDK documentation)
+* From the settings screen, it is possible to change the size, color, width, encryption method and signature format (for more information see SDK documentation)

 ![Android SDK Sample Main](media/settings_screen.png)